Bowling (cricket)

 In cricket, bowling is the action of propelling the ball toward the wicket defended by a batter.
 A player skilled at bowling is called a bowler; a bowler who is also a competent batter is known as an all-rounder.
-Bowling the ball is distinguished from throwing the ball by a strictly specified biomechanical definition, which restricts the angle of extension of the elbow.
+Bowling the ball is distinguished from throwing the ball, which is not allowed, by a strictly specified biomechanical definition, which restricts the angle of extension of the elbow.
 A single act of bowling the ball towards the batter is called a ball or a delivery.
 Bowlers bowl deliveries in sets of six, called an over.
 Once a bowler has bowled an over, a teammate will bowl an over from the other end of the pitch.
 The Laws of Cricket govern how a ball must be bowled.
 If a ball is bowled illegally, an umpire will rule it a no-ball.
 If a ball is bowled too wide of the striker for the batter to be able to play at it with a proper cricket shot, the bowler's end umpire will rule it a wide.

 There are different types of bowlers, from fast bowlers, whose primary weapon is pace, through swing and seam bowlers who try to make the ball deviate in its course through the air or when it bounces, to slow bowlers, who will attempt to deceive the batter with a variety of flight and spin.
 A spin bowler usually delivers the ball quite slowly and puts spin on the ball, causing it to turn at an angle while bouncing off the pitch.

 A team can be said to have elected to "have a bowl" when it wins the coin toss and chooses to field.